xdyhay/cmpt733_project/README.md

 ### Data Exploration

-To perform the basic analysis, run the Jupyter notebook `basic_analysis.ipynb`.
+To perform the data exploration, run the Jupyter notebook `data_exploration.ipynb`.

-The datasets used in the analysis include `conspiracy_theories_data.csv` and `dataset.csv` in the root directory.
+The datasets used in the analysis include `dataset.csv` in the root directory.